 - dietary fibre and protein content, if applicable.

 Manufacturers use a Health Star Rating calculator – an algorithm that assigns points based on the nutrient content of 100 g or 100 ml of the food item.

 Single-ingredient products like flour and foods without a nutrition panel like coffee and alcohol do not have ratings.
 Formulated foods that cannot have ratings include supplementary foods for young children, infant formula and foods for special medical purposes.

 Heart Foundation Tick

-Both rating systems recognise that some foods that receive stars or ticks might be something you should only eat occasionally.
+The rating systems recognise that some foods that receive stars might be something you should only eat occasionally.
 For example, nuts are highly nutritious, but they are also energy-dense foods so they need to be eaten in moderation.
 Packaged foods should be part of diet dominated by vegetables, fruits, legumes, lean meat, chicken, fish and reduced-fat dairy products.

 Foods are not good or bad